-Dov Waxman is a visiting scholar of political science, international affairs, and Israel studies, and the co-director of the Middle East Center at Northeastern University.
+Dov Waxman is a professor of political science, international affairs, and Israel studies, and the co-director of the Middle East Center at Northeastern University.
 He specializes in international relations and Middle East politics.
 He received his PhD in international relations from Johns Hopkins University’s School of Advanced International Studies, where he also received an MA in international relations and international economics.
 He has a BA degree in politics, philosophy and economics from Oxford University.
 From 2002-2004, he was an assistant professor in the Department of Government at Bowdoin College.
-He has also been a visiting fellow at the Begin-Sadat Center for Strategic Studies at Bar-Ilan University in Israel, a visiting scholar at the Middle East Technical University in Ankara, Turkey, and a visiting fellow at the Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, Israel.
+He has been a visiting fellow at the Begin-Sadat Center for Strategic Studies at Bar-Ilan University in Israel, a visiting scholar at the Middle East Technical University in Ankara, Turkey, and a visiting fellow at the Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, Israel.
 He is the author of The Pursuit of Peace and the Crisis of Israeli Identity: Defending / Defining the Nation (Palgrave Macmillan, 2006), and the co-author (with Ilan Peleg) of Israel’s Palestinians: The Conflict Within (Cambridge University Press, 2011).
 He is a frequent media commentator on U.S. foreign policy, Israeli-Palestinian relations, and Middle East affairs.

 Israel’s Palestinians: The Conflict Within (with Ilan Peleg), New York: Cambridge University Press, 2011.